edelgrace/edelgrace.me/content/blog/2016-03-02-blogilates-beginners-workout-calendar-2-0-day-15.md

 ### Video 1: 5 Minute Ab Express

-5 minutes of torture&#8230; Kidding, sort of.
+5 minutes of torture...
+Kidding, sort of.
 I was able to do the majority of the moves in this video.
 I still struggle with Pilates stance.
 I know what I should be doing but the execution part, not so much.
 There was only one move that I really had trouble with.

 <div class="flex-video">
 </div>